antvis/S2/s2-site/docs/manual/faq.en.md

 ### Why is my issue closed?

-Please strictly follow`Issue 模板` fill in, provide some**Significant**information, including but not limited to:
+Please read [document](https://github.com/antvis/S2/issues/1904) and strictly follow`Issue 模板` fill in, provide some**Significant**information, including but not limited to:

 * you**actual**Installed version number: